Pig parasite may help treat autoimmune disorders

 Sales of autoimmune disease drugs are expected to grow in the mid-single-digit percentages through 2016, from $34 billion in 2010, according to market research firm BCC Research.

 As many as 700,000 Americans suffer from Crohn's disease, a bowel disorder.
-At least 1.3 million Americans have rheumatoid arthritis and as many as 7.5 million suffer from psoriasis.
+An estimated 50 million Americans have rheumatoid arthritis and as many as 7.5 million suffer from psoriasis.

 HYGIENE HYPOTHESIS